HIGH SCHOOL DIPLOMA ONLINE PROGRAM—DETAILS

 Upon completion of all required courses, the academic adviser will conduct a final transcript review which will be sent to the principal for graduation confirmation.
 Upon confirmation of graduation, students will be sent 1 copy of their official transcript and an SVHS diploma.

-Adults are free to register as part-time students, however, students aged 18 or under, are required by U.S. law to attend school full-time, which means taking courses representing at least 20 credits in a semester, and earning 10 credits in that semester.
-So a student taking four courses of 5 credits each will take 20 credits, and that student will qualify as a full-time student if at least 2 courses are passed so that 10 credits are earned in the semester.
-A student that takes less than 20 credits or earns less than 10 credits will not qualify to register for the next semester as a full-time student with SVHS.
+Adults are free to register as part-time students.
+However, students aged 18 or under are required by U.S. law to attend school full-time, which means taking courses representing at least 20 credits in a semester and earning 15 credits in that semester.
+So a student taking four courses of 5 credits each will take 20 credits, and that student will qualify as a full-time student if at least 3 courses are passed so that 15 credits are earned in the semester.
+A student that takes less than 20 credits or earns less than 15 credits will not qualify to register for the next semester as a full-time student with SVHS.
 The student can register as a part-time student, but this may not comply with the law if the student is not over the age of 18.

-If you are interested in registering for our Diploma Program, please contact us by by clicking on the Chat box below.
+If you are interested in registering for our Diploma Program, please contact us by clicking on the Chat box below or use the Contact Us form and let us know you are interested in the Diploma Program.